A NEW AUSTRALIAN ART SONG RESOURCE

 An Art Music Composer is one who is Represented (identified as representing a significant artistic contribution) or is an Associate Artist (achieved a notable level of recognition in the community) with the Australian Music Centre (the national service organisation dedicated to the promotion and support of art music in Australia) or are featured in Wirripang’s catalogue of Australian Composers.

-There is one listed composer who falls outside this definition but she is recognised as a classical composer, has works listed in AMC’s database and is performed regularly by leading classical Australian artists, so merits inclusion.
+There is one listed composer who falls outside this definition but they are recognised as a classical composer, has works listed in AMC’s database and is performed regularly by leading classical Australian artists, so merits inclusion.

 WHAT WE’VE LEARNED - A SNAPSHOT